AndrewLuyt/week4-project/harmful_weather.md

 tropical cyclone related events such as tornadoes and flooding are listed within their separate event types.

-**i.e. the deaths caused by hurricanes have deliberately been split up into multiple evtypes** and will show up as part of floods, lightning, wind, etc.
+**i.e. the deaths and damage from hurricanes have deliberately been split up into multiple evtypes** and will show up as part of floods, lightning, wind, etc.
 Hurricane-spawned tornadoes are also included in the tornado events graphed above.
 From the point of view of this dataset, hurricanes are a sort of 'meta-event'